Julkar13/Julkar13/README.md

 Learner
 -------

+💫 About Me:
-I am a student learning software engineer.
+🔭 I’m currently studying in UTM learning software engineer.
 * 🌍  I'm based in Johor Bahru
 * ✉️  You can contact me at [nayeenj1@gmail.com](mailto:nayeenj1@gmail.com)
 * 🧠  I'm learning C++
 * 🤝  I'm open to collaborating on Projects
-* ⚡  Meh...
+* ⚡

 ### Skills